awstuff/angular-internationalisation/README.md

 var app = angular.module("demoApp", ["awInternationalisation"]);
 ````

 Next, inject `awInternationalisationProvider` somewhere, for example into your controller, and define the locales you want your app to use.
-You can them one by one by calling `awInternationalisationProvider.addLocale`, or add all of them at once via `awInternationalisationProvider.addLocales`.
+You can add them one by one by calling `awInternationalisationProvider.addLocale`, or add all of them at once via `awInternationalisationProvider.addLocales`.
 ````javascript
 app.controller("demoController", ["$scope", "awInternationalisationProvider", function ($scope, awInternationalisationProvider) {